awslabs/aws-lambda-dart-runtime/README.md

 ## Example

-The example in [`main.dart`](https://github.com/awslabs/aws-lambda-dart-runtime/blob/master/example/lib/main.dart) is showing how the package is intended to be used.
-Because `dart2native` is not supporting cross-platform compilation, you can use the [`google/dart`](https://hub.docker.com/r/google/dart/) (:warning: if you are on `Linux` you can ignore this) container to build the project.
-The `build.sh` script is automating the build process in the container.
+The example in [`main.dart`](https://github.com/awslabs/aws-lambda-dart-runtime/blob/master/example/lib/main.dart) show how the package is intended to be used.
+Because `dart2native` does not support cross-platform compilation, you can use the [`google/dart`](https://hub.docker.com/r/google/dart/) (:warning: if you are on `Linux` you can ignore this) container to build the project.
+The `build.sh` script automates the build process in the container.

 ```
   # will build the binary in the container
   cd example; docker run -v $PWD:/app --entrypoint app/build.sh google/dart && zip lambda.zip bootstrap && rm bootstrap
 ```

 You will see the `lambda.zip` which you can upload manually, or use the client of your choice.
-The building process involves the `build.sh` script, because we do not want to test the package without the need to publish it.

-What you see im the example is an example of the interface to the Dart Runtime that we created.
+What you see in the example is an example of the interface to the Dart Runtime that we created.

 You will have to make `aws_lambda_dart_runtime` a dependency of your project.